AleDaDa/GDT_ANE_Android/README.md

 		</platform>

-		I didn't build the android-support-v4.jar, and android-support-v7.jar because some greate guys has done it for us.
+	I didn't build the android-support-v4.jar, and android-support-v7.jar because some greate guy has done it for us.
 	You can get the basic support from https://github.com/tuarua/Android-ANE-Dependencies/tree/master/anes/support

 	7.8 Create or copy .p12 file in "shell"
 	7.0 build